-Whether you are an aspiring athlete with disabilities or not the process of becoming a competitive swimmer – whether as a pool swimmer or an open water swimmer – is the same: learn to swim and join a club.
+Whether you are an aspiring athlete with disabilities or not the process of becoming a competitive swimmer is the same.

-At swimming lessons in your local pool you should follow the ASA Learn to Swim Pathway.
+At swimming lessons in your local pool you should follow the Swim England Learn to Swim Programme.
 You start by earning swimming badges and certificates for Stages 1-7.

 The real focus on becoming a competitive swimmer is when you take Stages 8-10.
 By the time you reach Stage 10 you will be completing a set lasting 1600m.

 Join a club

 Next step is to take your competitive swimmer aspirations to the next level.
 Join a Swim England affiliated club, and become a member of Swim England through the club.

 This will ensure you get expert tuition and guidance.
 It is the same if you want to get into open water swimming.
 Find your nearest club by using our English Clubs look-up below.

 Competitive Swimming Clubs Look-Up

 Type your area in the search box and it will filter as you type.
 Or you can choose to list up to 100 clubs at a time on the page and look through.